Q: What do I need to be a volunteer?

 Q: How do you go about rescuing dogs from the dog meat industry?

-A: We typically refrain from buying dogs from the industry (but obviously if were confronted by dogs being sold for meat, we can’t turn and walk away from them, but as a basic principal we don’t buy dogs from markets).
+A: We typically refrain from buying dogs from the industry (but obviously if we are confronted by dogs being sold for meat, we can’t turn and walk away from them, but as a basic principal we don’t buy dogs from markets).
 There are other ways to rescue our dogs (and cats):

 The secondhand rescue: Many of the local shelters and activists buy dogs from markets to save them from slaughter.
 They often reach out to us and ask us to help them by taking on as many as we are able.